OpenBB-finance/OpenBB/website/content/terminal/installation/pypi.md

 - Raspberry PI Systems: [Miniconda for Raspberry PI](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-aarch64.sh)
 - Windows Systems: [Miniconda for Windows](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe)

-To verify if Miniconda is installed on your system, open the command line and run the following command:
+To verify if Miniconda is installed on the system, open the command line and run the following command:

 ```shell
 conda --version
 ```

-If Miniconda is installed, you should see the version number displayed, for example:
+If Miniconda is installed, a version number will be displayed, for example:

 ```shell
 conda 23.1.0